Ekumen-OS/beluga/beluga_tutorial/README.md

 To calculate the probability $p(z_{t}^{i} | x_t, m)$ we use the equation of a simplified version of the normal distribution's PDF.

 **(review this paragraph)**
 In this context, each landmark lacks distinguishing features that uniquely differentiate it from others.
 Therefore, we employ an approximation method where the `min_distance` between the landmarks' position measured from the sensor and the landmark's position relative to the particle, is considered.
-This approximation assumes that the smallest distance observed in the comparison provides the most accurate correspondece between the observed landmarks.
+This approximation assumes that the smallest distance observed in the comparison provides the most accurate correspondence between the observed landmarks.

 ```cpp
 // Sensor model
 auto sensor_model = [&](const double& state) {